"Hatred is the coward's revenge for being intimidated."

 Transforming Others' Hatred

 Don't take it only personally—see their history and pain behind the attack.
-Hold clear boundaries—compassion never means accepting abuse.
+Hold clear boundaries.
+Compassion never means accepting abuse.
 Stay present, not superior.
-Use power ethically.

-You can't transform another's hatred for them.
-But by not mirroring it—by refusing to retaliate or disappear—you create conditions where transformation is more possible.
+We cannot transform another's hatred for them.
+But by not mirroring it—by refusing to retaliate or disappear—we create conditions where transformation becomes more possible.

 The Blessing